Tesla 1Q profit falls 55%, but stock jumps as company moves to speed production of cheaper vehicles

-Tesla’s first-quarter net income plummeted 55%, but its stock price surged in after-hours trading Tuesday as the company said it would move up production of new, more affordable vehicles.
+Tesla’s first-quarter net income plummeted 55%, but its stock price surged in after-hours trading Tuesday as the company said it would accelerate production of new, more affordable vehicles.

 The Austin, Texas, company said it made $1.13 billion from January through March compared with $2.51 billion in the same period a year ago.

-The smaller models, which apparently include the Model 2 small car for the masses that is expected to cost around $25,000, will use new generation vehicle underpinnings and some features of current models.
-The company said it would be built on the same manufacturing lines as current vehicles.
-Previously there had been reports of a new factory in Mexico.
+The smaller models, which apparently include the Model 2 small car that is expected to cost around $25,000, will use new generation vehicle underpinnings and some features of current models.
+The company said it would be built on the same manufacturing lines as its current products.

+On a conference call with analysts, CEO Elon Musk said he expects production to start in the second half of next year “if not late this year.”

+New factories or massive new production lines won't be needed for the new vehicles, he said.

 The company also appears to be counting on a vehicle built to be a fully autonomous robotaxi as the catalyst for future earnings growth.
 CEO Elon Musk has said the robotaxi will be unveiled on Aug.
 8.